Redtoothed triggerfish: Behavior and diet

-Redtooth triggerfish may inhabit reef channels or long slopes that have strong water currents.
-They survive by hiding under between rocks and crevices so they don't get swept away by the water currents.
-They also may live in the coastal shallow inshore waters at depths of around 30 – 100 feet (9 – 30 meters).
-Redtooth triggerfish are omnivorous and mostly opportunistic feeders, with crustaceans as its primary food source.
+Redtoothed triggerfish may inhabit reef channels or long slopes that have strong water currents.
+They survive by hiding under or between rocks and in crevices so they don't get swept away by the water currents.
+They also may live in the coastal shallow inshore waters at depths of around 30–100 ft.
+Redtoothed triggerfish are omnivorous and mostly opportunistic feeders, with crustaceans as its primary food source.
 They also feed on zooplankton and algae, and remains of cephalopods and fishes have been found in their stomach.

 Reproduction

-The Redtooth triggerfish have distinct pairing.
+The redtoothed triggerfish have distinct pairing.
 They meet at mating grounds where males set up their territories.
 They build nests to lay their eggs in.
 The females take care of the eggs while both males and females guard the eggs waiting for them to hatch.
-While they can breed in the wild, they can not breed in aquariums.
+While they can breed in the wild, they cannot breed in aquariums.